DFE-Digital/get-into-teaching-prototype/content/find-an-event-near-you/index.md

 backlink: "../"
 ---

-Get one-to-one advice about how you can train.

-You'll be able to:
+#Find an event near you

+Our nationwide events are informal opportunities for you to get free expert advice about your next steps into teaching.

+##Types of events

+###Train to Teach

+At our Train to Teach events, you can meet experienced teaching professionals who can answer all of your questions.

+You’ll get the chance to:
+- speak to experts about ways into teacher training and available funding
-  - talk to teachers and students and find out what teaching is really like ask about the best way for you to train
+- talk one-to-one with experienced and newly qualified teachers to find out what teaching is really like
-  - find out how to fund your course meet local schools and universities that offer training
+- get advice on your teacher training application
+- meet schools and universities in your area to help you decide where to train and how to apply

-Events are informal and you can drop in at any time.
+You can drop in at any time.
+Allow at least two hours to make the most of your visit.
+[Train to Teach presentations](https://drive.google.com/file/d/1OuHTmB1j-ceovpLQw96UGhs_07ALWvlK/view) run hourly throughout the event.

-Check the timetable of the event before you go to make sure you don't miss anything.
+Check event timetables to make sure you don’t miss anything.

+###Online

+These interactive sessions let you talk with a panel of specialist advisers and get questions answered within minutes.
+See what matters to other potential trainee teachers too.
+Joining a conversation is easy – check in regularly to see what discussions we’ve got lined up.

+###School and university events

+Schools and universities that run teacher training courses often hold their own events.
+Typically they cover areas such as:
+- course information
+- application advice
+- school experience
+- opportunities to talk to current trainees or staff

 <div class="form-top"></div>
 <form action="." method="get" markdown="1">